 Serve your olive bread alongside a charcuterie or cheese platter, or with any Mediterranean-style fare.
-I love it with a big Greek salad and have even served it with Minestrone Soup, Pesto Shrimp, and Lemon Thyme Chicken.
+I love it with a big Greek salad and have even served it with minestrone soup, pesto shrimp, chicken meatballs, and lemon thyme chicken.
 (The chicken dish has so much sauce for soaking!
-Creamy Garlic Chicken is another excellent option.)Print
+Lemon thyme chicken is another excellent option.)Print

 Follow this recipe and enjoy homemade olive bread that’s altogether crisp, soft, garlicky, herby, and salty.
 Review Notes before beginning.
 If you’re new to working with yeast, reference my Baking with Yeast Guide for answers to common yeast FAQs.

-- 3 and 1/4 cups (about 430g) bread flour (spoon & leveled), plus more as needed for shaping and pan
+- 3 and 1/4 cups (about 430g) bread flour (spooned & leveled), plus more as needed for shaping and pan

 - 2 teaspoons instant or active dry yeast